cloudlayerio/cloudlayerio-fsharp/README.md

 `IHttpClientFactory` avoids socket exhaustion problems and maintains a pool of `HttpClient` instances for reuse.
 See [this article](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) for more.

-All API calls have as the last argument the `Connection`, and they take the form
+API calls have, as the last argument a `Connection`, and they take the shape:

 ```fsharp
 connection |> CloudLayerApi.apiCall : Async<Result<ReturnValue, FailureReason>>
 ```

-All API calls use the `Result` type, and they follow the [railway-oriented approach](https://fsharpforfunandprofit.com/posts/recipe-part2/).
+All API calls return the `Result` type, and they follow the [railway-oriented approach](https://fsharpforfunandprofit.com/posts/recipe-part2/).

 ## Account Status